API Objects

 enum ChatParticipantRoleEnum {

-You can review the description of the rights for each role in the dedicated section.
+You can find a description of the permissions for each role in a separate section.

 There are three types of messages: